nabeelmumtaz92/ReturnIt/replit.md

 - Removed all Card components and container borders for seamless sectioned layout
 - Created 7 distinct full-width sections with unique background images and gradients
 - Enlarged favicon to 1024x1024px - the absolute maximum size browsers support
-- Fixed logo display issues with cropped transparent PNG for maximum text visibility: removed 70% empty space (1024x1024 → 792x286), centered layout, and massive scaling (h-40 to h-96 in hero, h-32 to h-64 in welcome)
+- Fixed logo display issues with orange-themed cropped PNG: removed white spots with aggressive cleaning, recolored to orange/brown theme (#D2691E), reduced size by 25% (h-32 to h-64 in hero, h-24 to h-44 in welcome)
 - Added comprehensive responsive web design with breakpoints from mobile to 2xl screens
 - Centered "Returns made effortless" headline with responsive text scaling (3xl to 8xl)
 - Enlarged favicon "R" letter to 240px font size for maximum visibility